maykinmedia/open-personen/README.rst

 ============

-An implementation of the `Haal Centraal BRP bevragen API specification`_ using a `StUF-BG`_ connection to access locally stored personal data via mondern REST API.
+An implementation of the `Haal Centraal BRP bevragen API specification`_ using a `StUF-BG`_ connection to access personal data via a modern REST API.

 Open Personen meets the need for several other components to request personal data and to link persons (e.g. to a zaak in the `Open Zaak`_).
 A so-called